Understanding the Fundamentals of Brazing: Principles, Process, and FAQs

 Allow the joint to cool naturally, forming a strong metallurgical bond between the metals.

-Solidus, Liquidus, and Working Temperature Explained
+Solidus, Liquidus, and Working Temperatures

 Solidus